Emil Molin: Playing career

 Emil made his Swedish Hockey League (SHL) debut with Brynäs IF in the 2011–12 season.
 Molin recorded his first SHL point on December 10, 2011, an assist on a goal by Mads Hansen.
 He played a total of 44 games for Brynäs that season en route to claiming the Swedish championship.

 On June 15, 2012, Molin was signed to a three-year entry-level contract with the Dallas Stars.
 He was loaned back to Sweden for three year following signing with the Stars which he spent with Brynäs, Mora IK, Almtuna IS and Rögle BK, gaining playing time in the Swedish Hockey League as well as in the HockeyAllsvenskan.
-He then made his way to North America to fulfil to the final year of his contract for the 2015–16 campaign.
-He spent the entire season with Dallas' farmteams: Molin played eleven games tallying three points for the Texas Stars in the American Hockey League and saw mostly playing time with ECHL's Idaho Steelheads.
+He then made his way to North America to fulfill the final year of his contract for the 2015–16 campaign.
+He spent the entire season with Dallas' farm teams: Molin played eleven games, tallying three points for the Texas Stars in the American Hockey League and saw mostly playing time with ECHL's Idaho Steelheads.
 Molin appeared in 54 ECHL regular season contests, recording 22 goals and 24 assists, as well as in seven postseason games with four points.

 In May 2016, Modo Hockey of the HockeyAllsvenskan announced that Molin would return to Sweden and had signed a deal with the team.

-Molin played two seasons with Modo in the Allsvenskan, leading the league in scoring, before returning to the SHL prior to the 2018–19 season, agreeing to a two-year contract with the Malmö Redhawks on 13 April 2018.
+Molin played two seasons with Modo in the Allsvenskan, leading the league in scoring, before returning to the SHL before the 2018–19 season, agreeing to a two-year contract with the Malmö Redhawks on 13 April 2018.